 The BSc (Hons) Cyber Security programme addresses the advances in cyber security through an in-depth understanding of IT security, hacking, forensics, and the future and emerging technologies associated with this rapidly changing field.
 Developed to be in line with our research strengths within the computing department, our course is not all about theory; you will have the opportunity to undertake real-life projects in your second and third years, preparing you for work within the industry.

 Opportunities are given to students to build and configure computer and networked systems, as well as the necessary support systems, to enable them to work effectively in a range of employment environments.
 Additionally, the course explores the issues associated with managing these types of systems and in particular the necessary aspects of network security.

 This degree combines aspects of computer science, computer programming, network technologies, and software development with computer security specialisms.
 You will gain an understanding of cyber security, new techniques and future developments and learn through practical tasks enabling you to become a versatile and knowledgeable practitioner.

 The option of an Industrial Placement Year is a defining feature of this programme.
 It takes place in year 3 after which students return to complete the final year of the course.
 The Industrial Placement Year provides students with an opportunity to gain valuable experience of the workplace, put the knowledge and skills developed so far into practice, and to acquire new information and abilities in a practical setting.

-You can also choose to study this course as an Industrial Placement year in 2019 BSc (Hons) Cyber Security (with Industrial Placement)* UCAS Code: CYIP
+You can also choose to study this course as an Industrial Placement year BSc (Hons) Cyber Security (with Industrial Placement)